 How to get to Gjirokaster from Berat

 Take a city bus back to the Berat Bus Terminal to board a coach or furgon for Gjirokaster.
-Tickets cost 900 Lek per person, and the trip takes around 3 hours.
+Tickets cost 900 LEK per person, and the trip takes around 3 hours.
+Most buses then continue to Saranda.

 In Gjirokaster, buses terminate at the bottom of the hill.
 To get to the Old Town, either walk or pick up a taxi – just be careful to negotiate the price first (we unfortunately got scammed by a driver in Gjirokaster and ended up paying triple what we should have).